Skip to main content

 - generation.generate

-Create Sample Question Data
+Construct Question Data

 https://mintcdn.com/ultrarag/T7GffHzZitf6TThi/images/json.svg?fit=max&auto=format&n=T7GffHzZitf6TThi&q=85&s=81a8c440100333f3454ca984a5b0fe5adata/sample_light_ds.jsonl

-{"id": 0, "question": "Introduce the continent of Teyvat", "golden_answers": [], "meta_data": {}}
+{"id": 0, "question": "Introduce Teyvat Continent", "golden_answers": [], "meta_data": {}}

-Generate Parameter Configuration File
+Construct Parameter Configuration File

-ultrarag build examples/light_deepresearch.yaml
+ultrarag build examples/webnote_websearch.yaml

-Modify the parameters as needed, for example:
+Modify parameters according to actual conditions, for example:

 benchmark: